markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/safety.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The overall sentiment from the snippets regarding safety and security at the university is mixed, with a lean towards positive experiences.
-Students generally feel safe on campus, citing low crime rates and good security measures.
-However, there are concerns about safety off-campus and the occasional negative incident that affects the sense of security.
+The overall sentiment from the snippets regarding safety and security at the university is mixed, with a notable number of positive experiences highlighting the presence of campus police, safety services, and the general feeling of safety, even at night.
+However, there are also several negative experiences that mention crime alerts, thefts, and the need for vigilance, especially in an urban setting.

 ```sql polarity_proportions